 The options for cmhadoop-alluxio-setup are listed on running cmhadoop-alluxio-setup -h.

-An Example Run With cmhadoop-alluxio-setup for Alluxio versions older than 1.5.0 is not mandatory.
-It is used to set the Java Home in Alluxio environment files.
-If the option is not specified, then the script will use the value retrieved from the Spark instance.
+An Example Run With cmhadoop-alluxio-setup for Alluxio versions older than 1.5.0 is mandatory.
+It is used to specify the client jar file for Spark.

--j <path>
+-sparkJar <path>